Personal Injury Claims

 What is a Personal Injury Claim?

 A Personal Injury Claim is a claim for compensation for the injury, loss and damage suffered by a person which arose out of the fault of another person.
-Personal Injury Claims often arise out of traffic accidents, including where you were a pedestrian or cyclist, a workplace injury or an injury that occurred in a public place or on private premises.
+Personal Injury Claims often arise out of road traffic accidents, including where you were a pedestrian or cyclist, a workplace injury or an injury that occurred in a public place or on private premises.
 It includes compensation for the injuries you have sustained, as well as your medical costs and any loss of income that you have incurred as a result.
 A claim for a life-changing injury will also consider future costs that are necessary to enable you to alter your home, for example, or living costs if you are unable to return to your job or need specialised nursing care.

 Who Can Make a Personal Injury Claim?